aimanh04/PP5-scent_luxe/README.md

 - JavaScript
 - CSS

-### Databases

-- PostgreSQL from Code Institute was used as the PostgreSQL database for this project.

 ### Frameworks, Libraries and Programes used

 - [GitHub](https://GitHub.com/) - To save and store files for the project
-- [Gitpod](https://gitpod.io/) - To use as workspace to code project
 - [VSCode](https://code.visualstudio.com) - Used as workspace for my project
 - [Am I Responsive](https://techsini.com/multi-mockup/index.php) - Used to test responsivness
 - [PEP8 CI Python Linter](https://pep8ci.herokuapp.com/) - Used to validate my python code.
 - [Heroku](https://dashboard.heroku.com/) - Used to deploy project.
+- [Amazon-AWS](https://aws.amazon.com/) - was used host all static and media files for the site.
 - [Chrome Devtools](https://developer.chrome.com/docs/devtools) - Used throughout the process to find bugs and test responsiveness on website
 - [JSHint](https://jshint.com/) - To validate JavaScript code
 - [W3C Markup Validation](https://validator.w3.org/) - To validate HTML code